01 of 06

 Even the Castle Puts on a Costume

-Sleeping Beauty's Castle gets a dressing of artificial snow, which will stay on until after New Year's, but during the Halloween Party, colorful lights project spider web patterns on it.
+Sleeping Beauty's Castle gets a dressing of artificial snow, which will stay on until after New Year's.
+During the Halloween Party, colorful lights project spider web patterns on it.
 Space Mountain and the train station are also bathed in lighted projections.